Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs: Next-to-next-to-extremal four-point functions

 The appearance of the reduced correlator functions $\TT^{\{k_i\}}$ and $h_i$ in each channel equation is suggestive of the fact that the $\mathfrak{so}(\texttt{d})_R$ channel equations are not independent and instead, interrelated by supersymmetry\footnote{Indeed, separately applying the bootstrap algorithm to the crossing equations of each channel function leads to numerical instabilities, as discussed for 3d $\NN=8$ theories in \cite{Chester:2014fya}.}.
-While the operator $\Delta_\varepsilon$ makes it challenging to access $\TT^{\{k_i\}}$ and $h_i$ directly in general $\varepsilon$, we can use appearance of these functions to recursively generate the conformal blocks in each channel using $\Delta_\varepsilon$ and its inverse $\left(\Delta_\varepsilon\right)^{-1}$.
-To begin, we note that for every supermultiplet $\XX$ in the superselection rules \eqref{eq:3dsuperselect}, \eqref{eq:4dsuperselect}, and \eqref{eq:6dsuperselect}, the $\mathfrak{so}(\texttt{d})_R$ channel with the highest value of $d_i$ (using the $[d_1,d_2]$ parameterization from the previous Subsection) is $[2m,0]$ and involves no more than one conformal block.
+We note that for every supermultiplet $\XX$ in the superselection rules \eqref{eq:3dsuperselect}, \eqref{eq:4dsuperselect}, and \eqref{eq:6dsuperselect}, the $\mathfrak{so}(\texttt{d})_R$ channel with the highest value of $d_i$ (using the $[d_1,d_2]$ parameterization from the previous Subsection) is $[2m,0]$ and involves no more than one conformal block.
 Consider a supermultiplet $\XX$ with superconformal primary $\left(\Delta,\ell\right)$ and take the case where there is a block in this channel with quantum numbers $\left(\Delta',\ell'\right)$.

 In Section \ref{reducedblocks}, we will perform this inversion explicitly such to obtain a ``reduced block" $\TT^{\{k_i\}}_{\Delta,\ell}$.
-To derive full superblocks however, it will sufficient to substitute \eqref{eq:reducedblockinversion} into the channel equations and compute the conformal blocks arising in the the remaining channels recursively using the relations in Appendix \ref{Trecurrencerelations}.
-With this in place, we can generate the full spectrum of superdescendant blocks in all channel equations and read off the coefficients $\mathcal{C}^{\mathcal{X},\Delta_{12},\Delta_{34}}_{\mathcal{O}_{\Delta,\ell,mn}}$ as the overall factor multiplying each conformal block $G_{\Delta,\ell}^{\Delta_{12},\Delta_{34}}$.
+To derive full superblocks however, it will sufficient to substitute \eqref{eq:reducedblockinversion} into the channel equations and use recursion relations in Appendix \ref{Trecurrencerelations} to generate the full spectrum of superdescendant blocks in each channel.
+The coefficients $\mathcal{C}^{\mathcal{X},\Delta_{12},\Delta_{34}}_{\mathcal{O}_{\Delta,\ell,mn}}$ are read off as the overall factor multiplying each conformal block $G_{\Delta,\ell}^{\Delta_{12},\Delta_{34}}$.

 As an example, we will construct the $[2m-2,2]$ channel equation for a long superblock exchanged in $\langle \OO_{k_1}\OO_{k_2}\OO_{k_3}\OO_{k_1+k_2+k_3-4}\rangle$ in general dimensions.
 Long superblocks do not involve receive contributions from the single-variable functions $h^{\{k_i\}}_I$ so we will only need the channel expressions $A^{\{k_{i}\};\TT}_{mn;\Delta,\ell}$.
 Starting with the top R-symmetry channel equation in \eqref{eq:topAT} where the unique block in this channel has $(\Delta',\ell')=(\Delta+4,\ell)$, we can use Equation \eqref{eq:AT2} and the recurrence relation for $\frac{V-1}{U}\frac{\mathcal{T}^{\{k_i\}}}{U^{3(\varepsilon-1)}}$ in Equation \eqref{eq:Vm1rec} to find